 The car was driven by Jared’s younger brother, Willy Flynn.
 It was Willy’s car and he loved it.
 He wouldn’t let anyone else drive it, no matter how much he had had to drink.

-Sitting in the back seat was Te Uru Phillips and Richard Harmer.
+Sitting in the back seat was Te Eru Phillips and Richard Harmer.
 They were friends of Willy.
-Jared had only met them that night.
-The boy's had been having a few beers at a party in Hastings and had decided to drive to the speedway.
+The boy’s had been having a few beers at a party in Hastings and had decided to drive to the speedway.

 They turned into Brookfield’s Road from Pakowhai Road.
 Willie accelerated down the straight, reaching 180 km/h.
 This resulted in the fuel cutout activating and the car began to misfire.

 Jared yelled at Willie to slow down.
 Willie responded with “Watch me drift, Bro” as he tapped the brakes and attempted to take a left hand bend at high speed.
 The car went into an uncontrolled slide, colliding with the wooden roadside barriers before smashing into a tree on the driver’s side of the car.

 The force of the impact has spun the vehicle 180 degree before smashing into another tree, this time into the passenger’s side where Jared was sitting.
 The energy generated as the car spun between the two trees has been so immense that both rear seat passengers have been thrown out of the car through the rear window.

 Neither were wearing their seatbelt!!
 Both males landed on the ground behind the wrecked car.
 Te Eru Phillips had massive head injuries.
 Richard Harmer was dead.

 The driver, Willie, was thrown out of the driver’s seat, onto the ground, with only his trapped legs holding him in the car.
 He was critically injured.
 Jared was trapped in the left front passenger’s seat of the extensively damaged car.
 He had serious neck injuries and couldn’t be removed from the vehicle.